ctoec/ece-reporter-support/docs/update-from-a-file.markdown

 - First name
 - Last name
 - Date of birth
+- SASID or other unique ID (if you use one)

 Then, enter in or edit the following columns:
 - Birth Certificate Type